 Points & Length: 240 points; 5-6 pages (1500-1800 words)

-The purpose of a literature review is fourfold:
+The purpose of a Scholarly Review is fourfold:

 Review the Assignments page to get a sense of how this assignment fits in with the other major assignments this quarter, namely, the Background Essay and the Final Research Article.
 Remember that you will continue learning about your research topic throughout the quarter, and you will revise this essay to include as a section in your Final Research Article.
 Though the research process is recursive and, frankly, messy by nature, it is helpful to visualize and organize your progress through the various stages.